-Whenever a car audio system produces unwanted sounds such as popping, static and buzzing noises it ruins the listening experience.
-Understanding what really causes the noise produced by your audio system is important in order to eliminate the causes.
+Whenever a car audio system produces unwanted sounds such as popping, static, and buzzing noises it ruins the listening experience.
+Understanding what really causes the noise produced by your audio system is important to eliminate the causes.

 We will examine some of the typical reasons why audio systems make unwanted noise in this article, along with workable fixes.

 Your car speakers may be making static noise when the radio is off due to a variety of reasons including poor cable quality, electrical issues, poor grounding, etc. You can often fix such issues by replacing the cables, fixing any grounding issues, or using a noise filter.

 Sometimes while listening to music or radio podcasts, some unwanted noise may be heard.
 This noise is often characterized by crackling or hissing sounds, interference from other electrical equipment, or a weak signal.

 This noise may occasionally be a little annoying or it may occasionally be so loud that it prevents you from hearing your music or podcast.